Corticofugal control equates to the fact that as the pathway begins in

 stimulation.
 Of course these complex reciprocal connections are

-relayed through the primary somesthetic area (C.p 566)
+relayed through the primary somesthetic area (Carpenter:

 of the cortex.